OxfordUniversityGliding/ougc.org/support_us.md

 For US Taxpayers, please write “**#C2542 OU Gliding Club**” in the _Further Information_ box.

 If you require any tax advice please get in contact with us at **president@ougc.org**, and we will help to arrange a meeting with the University of Oxford Sports Federation.
+We also have a [GoFundMe](https://www.gofundme.com/f/ougc-glider-gel-coat-resurfacing) page.

 # 1937 Club
 <div class="home-button-wrapper">